Takhmina175/Directory-of-Houses-To-Rent/README.md

 ## Acknowledgment

-This project was built based on the Mathew Njuguna and Sam Achola design available on Behance.
+This project was built based on <a href="https://www.behance.net/mathewnjuguna"> the Mathew Njuguna </a> and <a href="https://www.behance.net/aweSam"> Sam Achola </a> design available on <a href="https://www.behance.net/gallery/25563385/PatashuleKE">Behance.</a>

 ## Show your support